3 Reasons You Need to Think Beyond Anti-Theft Devices for Retail Security

 Your inventory is certainly a major part of your business.
 But it’s not the only thing of value you need to protect.
 There are a range of other valuables that your EAS system won’t safeguard, from cash to IT assets.

 Even more important: how are you protecting your people?
 If it’s a worry for your organization, you’re not alone.
 In the survey that underpins the NRF’s report, fully 82% of respondents said store violence/shooting incidents was a greater concern than five years ago – the biggest increase of any risk factor.
+This underscores the importance of addressing not just anti-theft systems, but a full spectrum of retail security devices.

 Comprehensive Retail Security: Beyond Anti-Theft Devices